Alien: Romulus: Post-production

 The film's computer generated imagery was created by effects studios Industrial Light and Magic, Fin Design, Image Engine, Tippett Studio, Wētā FX, Wylie Co., Atomic Arts, and Metaphysic.
 Effects supervisor Nelson Sepulveda-Fauser said that Alvarez's emphasis on tangible elements built out of practical effects meant that "everything else that we needed to build in computer graphics had to work around that, and integrate into photography seamlessly.”
 For the Xenomorphs themselves, the digital versions were used for actions unfeasible with Legacy Effects's puppets — "we can’t get a practical creature of that size to perform some of the movements required for an action sequence" — with the motions being unsettling while not over-exaggerated, such as the Xenomorphs slowly crawling on walls.
 While the creature movements tried to mostly be close to the original films, the Facehuggers were faster and more fluid to overcome the technical limitations of the animatronic versions and make the scene more exciting.
 Two particularly complex effects were Navarro using an x-ray wand to discover a Chestburster, that required a reproduction of the character's internal anatomy, and the acid blood floating in zero gravity.

 Visual effects artist Ian Hunter created miniature effects for the film, in collaboration with the effects company Pro Machina and its founders Alec Gillis, Camille Balsamo-Gillis, and Reid Collums.
 This consisted of the spaceship Corbelan IV and the Weyland-Yutani Echo probe.
 These effects would be either filmed directly, or scanned into a computer for CGI modeling.
 Originally the miniatures were only designed to work as visual effect aids; however, the miniatures were eventually built, painted and finished by effects company Studio Gillis and shot in front of full screens and smoke.
 Filming of miniatures took place in Los Angeles to facilitate the required stage space, crew members and amenities.

 Music

 The score was composed by Benjamin Wallfisch.
 The score features themes and cues from Alien, composed by Jerry Goldsmith; Aliens, composed by James Horner; and the tracks 'Life' and 'We Were Right' from Prometheus, composed by Harry Gregson-Williams.
-The composition "Entry of the Gods into Valhalla" from Richard Wagner's Das Rheingold, which was heavily featured in Alien: Covenant, is also heard.
+The composition "Entry of the Gods into Valhalla" from Richard Wagner's Das Rheingold, which was briefly featured in Alien: Covenant, is also heard.
 The soundtrack album was released by Hollywood Records on August 16.
 A vinyl edition of the soundtrack, featuring six bonus tracks, was released on November 15, 2024.